 The AVA sections give an indication of how many wineries are located within a particular AVA.
 Some wineries have tasting rooms and allow tours, others are private and have tasting rooms elsewhere.

 So go forth and taste!
-Use common sense precautions like limiting your tasting choice, having a designated drive (or use a car service, ride share, or take a wine tour).
+Use common sense precautions like limiting your tasting choice, having a designated drive (or using a car service, ride share, or taking a wine tour).

 Enjoy the journey the Washington State’s AVAs.